DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/execution.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/Device-profile-transport.png)

 8. Click on "Next: Device provisioning".
-Select the device provisioning type, then click on "Add".
+Select the device provisioning type, here the device credentials are also displayed.
+Click on "Add".

     Provisioning strategy ("Allow to create new devices")

 ![KEYNOA](/img/KEYNOA/Thingsboard/Device-profile-provisioning.png)

 9. Click on "Create".